sass/sass/doc-src/SASS_CHANGELOG.md

       }
       .bar { color: blue; }

+* Sass will now throw an error when an `@extend` that has no effect is used.
+The `!optional` flag may be used to avoid this behavior for a single `@extend`.

 * Sass will now throw an error when it encounters a single `@import` statement that tries to import more than one file.
 For example, if you have `@import "screen"` and both `screen.scss` and `_screen.scss` exist, a warning will be